Columnists, Past Issues, Tami Kamin Meyer, V12I2

 That unwillingness to adapt to the ever-changing technological and business demands will hurt a company’s bottom line.
 Time, which is money, gets wasted on menial tasks such as hand-stamping monthly billing statements.

-If an SBO is crotchety and unflexible in their business approaches, their enterprise will suffer eventually, says Steele.
+If an SBO is crotchety and inflexible in their business approach, their enterprise will eventually suffer, says Steele.

 “Show me the turnover rate between a crotchety boss-run company and one that treats employees with care and consideration,” he challenges.